jeyrb/hass_supernotify/README.md

 to defaults or what's listed in the action call.

 Conditions aren't essential for scenarios, since they can also be switched on by a notification.

 For example in this case, where the `home_security` and `garden` scenarios are explicitly triggered, and so any overrides declared in those scenarios will be applied.
+The `constrain_scenarios` prevents any scenario other than `unoccupied` or the ones explicitly applied here ( to switch off all other scenarios, use `NULL`).

 ```yaml
   - action: notify.supernotifier